 In 2017, new research techniques discovered uncovered temples still buried in the jungle.
 Tikal has not yet finished revealing all its mysteries…

 After the visit, transfer to the Flores peninsula.
 Option included: English speaking local guide Option included: Entrance fees to Tikal.
 Overnight stay at the hotel Isla de Flores.
 Premium Room.

 Today, travel approximately 4 hours to the Rio Dulce.
 Start to feel the Caribbean vibes!
 Visit Fort San Felipe, built in the 17th century to stop the recurrent pirate attacks and view the many sailboats that anchor here today.

 Relaxing boat ride down the Río Dulce (private boat).
 Cross canyon and stop to swim in the hot springs.
 Reach the village of Livingston by boat.
 A large part of the of the population is of Garifuna, descended from the Black Caribs.
 The contrast with the rest of the country is striking!Overnight stay at the hotel Villa Caribe.

 Day 12 : Livingston

-Visit of the archaeological site in the Motagua Valley.
-Quirigua was an important and respected city during the Mayan classical period (200 – 900 AD).
-The site is particularly renowned for the beauty of its stelae, the highest reaching 10.
-70 metres high and weighing 65 tonnes.
-Continuation to Guatemala (5h).
+This morning board a boat for Puerto Barrios (40 minute sail) and then continue on to the ruins of Quirigua, an archaeological site in the valley of Motagua.
+Quirigua was an important and respected city during the Mayan Classic period (200 – 900 AD).
+The site is particularly famous for the beauty of its steles, the highest reaching 10.70 meters high and 65 tons!

 Option included: private boat from Livingston to Puerto Barrios.
 Overnight stay at the hotel Stofella.